meltwater/mlabs-koa/docs/README.md

   Default: true.

 Catches, wraps, and logs all errors as [Boom] errors.
+Additional data passed to Boom errors is set under `data`.
 Errors are sent as a response in the standard format:

 ```json